 Most excisable goods are subject to the tax at a specific rate, with the exception of motor vehicles, which are subject to ad valorem rates (tax based on the value of the item).
 Very few items are exempt from excise taxes.
 These include motor vehicles imported by the diplomatic corps and other organisations exempt from customs duty under Part II-B of the Customs Tariff.
 Excise Tax is charged on four categories of goods: Motor Vehicles; Tobacco Products; Alcoholic Beverages and Petroleum Products.

 Value Added Tax is charged at the rate of 17.5%.
 This tax is compounded and is charged on the total of the CIF Value and any other import taxes.
 Some goods are zero-rated.

 Duties Charged on Select Imports

-Generally most items are subject rate of duty of 20%.
-Below are a few examples that are exeptions to this:
+Generally, most items are subject rate of duty of 20%.
+Below are a few examples that are exceptions to this:

 |Product||Rate of Duty||Import License Required|

 A Specific Example of the method of calculation of duties and taxes is provided below: